probe-lab/thunderdome/README.md

 The thunderdome client is in [/cmd/thunderdome](cmd/thunderdome/README.md).
 It's a command line utility that allows users to deploy and manage Thunderdome experiments.
-See the [Thunderdome Client Documentation](cmd/thunderdome/README.md) for information on how to get started.
+See the [Thunderdome Client Documentation](cmd/thunderdome/README.md) for information on how to use the client and the [Experiment File Syntax](https://github.com/ipfs-shipyard/thunderdome/blob/main/cmd/thunderdome/README.md#experiment-file-syntax) to understand how to define an experiment.

 ### Thunderdome Infrastructure